gabrieldansereau/ms_downscaling_metawebs/README.md

 The metaweb is an increasingly used concept to address the issue of data scarcity, and it further holds potential to analyse networks at large spatial extents.
 A metaweb contains all the possible interactions between the species found in a given regional species pool [@Dunne2006NetStr].
-Studies are now directly focused on assembling metawebs for various taxa through extensive literature surveys [@Maiorano2020TetSpe] or using predictive tools [@Strydom2022FooWeb].
-These new data sources have allowed studying network structures in novel ways, for instance, assessing changes in food web structure across space [@Braga2019SpaAna], the scaling of network area relationships [@Galiana2021SpaSca], or how sampling effort affects measured network structure [@McLeod2021SamAsy].
-A key element that emerged from these studies is that the structure of empirical food webs is inherited from the metaweb with little influence from habitat and dynamical constraints [@Saravia2022EcoNet].
-This makes the metaweb the core goal of predictive network ecology [@Strydom2022PreMet], i.e. the first approximation of networks in space we should aim for.
-This is not the same as using interactions to improve predictions of species distributions as recent studies have done [for example,
+Recent studies have focused on assembling metawebs for various taxa through extensive literature surveys [European tetrapods, @Maiorano2020TetSpe] or using predictive tools [Canadian mammals, @Strydom2022FooWeb].
+In comparison, empirical networks are local realizations of a regional metaweb [@Poisot2012DisSpe; @Poisot2015SpeWhy] and inherit the metaweb structure with little influence from habitat and dynamical constraints [@Saravia2022EcoNet].
+Given this, @Strydom2022PreMet called the prediction of the metaweb structure the core goal of predictive network ecology and the key to produce accurate downscaled and local predictions.
+Establishing or predicting the metaweb should therefore be the first target for systems where we lack information about local realizations.
-@Poggiato2022IntFoo; @Lucas2023IncBio; @Moens2022ImpBio], answering
+This is not the same as using interactions to improve predictions of species distributions as recent studies have done [for example, @Poggiato2022IntFoo;
-long-standing calls to include interactions within such models [@Wisz2013RolBio].
+@Lucas2023IncBio; @Moens2022ImpBio], although these are incredibly relevant and answer long-standing calls to include interactions within such models [@Wisz2013RolBio].
 Instead, predicting networks in space is a different task and it serves a different goal, focusing first on the distribution of networks and its drivers rather than on the distribution of species.

-Two network aspects are essential to develop a proper spatial perspective: the influence from the metaweb and the probabilistic representation.
-First, networks are local realizations of a regional metaweb [@Poisot2012DisSpe;
+A key challenge remains in how to downscale a regional metaweb towards local network predictions. @Gravel2019BriElt introduced a mathematical framework describing how the metaweb can generate local realizations and showed how it could be used for interaction distribution modelling.
+This approach to downscaling is useful when combined with in situ observations of interactions and local networks (in this case with willow-galler-parasitoid networks).
+However, such data is rarely available across broad spatial extents [@Hortal2015SevSho; @Poisot2021GloKno; @Windsor2023UsiEco].
+Spatially replicated interaction data required for such model is especially challenging to document with large food web systems such as European tetrapod and Canadian mammal metawebs [@Maiorano2020TetSpe; @Strydom2022FooWeb].
+In contrast, approaches to downscaling for European tetrapods combined the metaweb with species distribution maps to generate local assemblages [@Braga2019SpaAna;
+@OConnor2020UnvFoo; @Galiana2021SpaSca; @Gauzere2022DivBio].
+A potential
+limitation to this approach is that is assumes that interactions are constant across space, which ignores behaviour variability and does not consider the effect of environmental conditions on interaction realization [@Braga2019SpaAna].
+This is an advantage of the probabilistic framwork put forward by @Gravel2019BriElt and absent from the European metaweb studies, as treating interactions as probabilistic events allows to account for their variability in space [see @Poisot2016StrPro for probabilistic interactions and
-@Poisot2015SpeWhy] whose structure they inherit [@Saravia2022EcoNet].
-Therefore, establishing or predicting the metaweb should be the first target for systems where we lack information about local realizations [@Strydom2022PreMet].
-Second, to account for their variability in space, interactions must be seen as probabilistic events [@Poisot2016StrPro].
-In contrast, many studies assume interactions are binary events, whether at the interaction, network or metaweb level [@Gauzere2022DivBio; @Mendoza2022BioBir].
-However, a probabilistic view can additionally allow propagating uncertainty, which can play a key role in evaluating the quality of the predictions.
+@Strydom2022PreMet regarding probabilistic metawebs].
+We currently lack a downscaling framework that is both probabilistic and does not require in situ data.
+Additionally, a probabilistic view can allow propagating uncertainty, which can play a key role in evaluating the quality of the predictions.
 Moreover, assessing model uncertainty would enable us to assess to which degree we should trust our predictions and to identify what to do to improve the current knowledge.
 For instance, we could locate where our knowledge and models are the most uncertain and determine new sampling sites or areas where repeated sampling is necessary.

 Explicit spatial predictions such as downscaled metaweb predictions are essential as they will allow comparisons with extant work for species communities.
-These comparisons are relevant as they may go in unexpected directions and highlight new elements regarding network biogeography.
+Previous downscaling attempts allowed studying network structures in novel ways, for instance, assessing changes in food web structure across space [@Braga2019SpaAna], the scaling of network area relationships [@Galiana2021SpaSca], or how sampling effort affects measured network structure [@McLeod2021SamAsy].
+Further comparisons are relevant as they may go in unexpected directions and highlight new elements regarding network biogeography.
 For instance, @Frelat2022FooWeb found a strong spatial coupling between community composition and food web structure but a temporal mismatch depending on the spatial scale. @Poisot2017HosPar found that interaction uniqueness captures more composition variability than community uniqueness and that sites with exceptional compositions might not be the same for networks and communities.
 Spatialized network data will allow these comparisons and allow identifying important conservation targets for networks and whether they differ geographically from areas currently prioritized for biodiversity conservation.

 Here, we present a method to downscale a metaweb in space by spatially reconstructing local instances of a probabilistic metaweb of Canadian mammals.
-We explore how the spatial structure of the downscaled metaweb varies in space and how the uncertainty of interactions can be made spatially explicit.
+We do so using a probabilistic approach to both species distributions and interactions in a system without spatially replicated interaction data.
+We then explore how the spatial structure of the downscaled metaweb varies in space and how the uncertainty of interactions can be made spatially explicit.
 We further show that the downscaled metaweb can highlight important biodiversity areas and bring novel ecological insights compared to traditional community measures like species richness.

 # Methods